faskowit/multiAtlasTT/README.md

 This project is in *beta*; work is ongoing.
 Please feel free to comment via issue/pull request.

 #### maTT2 update (recommended)
 We have now added functionality to use FreeSurfer [gaussian classifier surface atlas](https://surfer.nmr.mgh.harvard.edu/fswiki/SurfaceLabelAtlas) (.gcs) files to label individual subjects.
-These files are large, so they are hosted in a Figshare repository here: https://doi.org/10.6084/m9.figshare.5998583.v1
+These files are large, so they are hosted in a Figshare repository here: https://doi.org/10.6084/m9.figshare.5998583.

 The gcs files were created by running the Mindboggle 101 brains (http://dx.doi.org/10.7910/DVN/HMQKCK) through FreeSurfer _recon-all_ (versions 5.3 and 6.0) and creating individually labeled atlases using the maTT functionality.
 For each atlas, we created a gaussian classifer surface atlas using the 101 Mindboggle subjects.
 We have provided an example script for this creation process (``maTT2_caLabelTrain_example.sh``).
+We have also trained gaussian classifier surface atlases using the HCP unrelated 100 subjects; these can be found here: https://doi.org/10.6084/m9.figshare.7552853.

 An advantage of using the maTT2 functionality is that it takes much less time.
 Additionally, the maTT2-derived atlases seem to contain smoother borders between parcellated regions.